 A pear, basil, and pecorino Toscano salad is a different, yet sublimely tasty, take on your basic salad.
 Salty and meaty pecorino and crisp-juicy pears get tossed with basil and super simple vinaigrette to great effect.

 Fashion sweeps through restaurants in Italy as quickly and thoroughly as in all other aspects of life there.
-A few years ago, arugula, pear, and Pecorino salad turned up everywhere.
+A few years ago, arugula, pear, and pecorino salad turned up everywhere.
 I tried basil in place of arugula and loved the still pungent yet milder flavor.
-I start making this pear, basil, and Pecorino Toscano salad in the early fall with little juicy pears and aromatic end-of-the-season basil from the farmers’ market.
-Later, as the first frost creeps down through the Hudson Valley and the basil disappears, I substitute thinly sliced hearts of celery and whole celery leaves (the celery is also wonderful along with the basil).
+I start making this pear, basil, and pecorino Toscano salad in the early fall with little juicy pears and aromatic end-of-the-season basil from the farmers’ market.
+Later, as the first frost creeps down through the Hudson Valley and the basil disappears, I substitute thinly sliced hearts of celery and whole celery leaves (the celery is also wonderful along with the basil).–Sara Jenkins

 - 1/4 cup extra-virgin olive oil

 - 1 tablespoon Vin Santo vinegar or other high-quality mild white wine vinegar

 - 1/4 teaspoon fleur de sel or other medium-coarse sea salt or more to taste

 - Using the tip of a sharp paring knife, break cheese into irregular chunks about 1/2-inch in size.

 - Place cheese, pear slices, basil leaves, oil, vinegar, and salt in a large bowl and toss to combine.
 Season with pepper and more salt if needed.